aatwi/GildedRose-BDD/README.md

 We provided the solution for each of the existing types of items in the below collapsable sections.

-Each section contains a snapshot image of the corresponding "Example Mapping" graph.
+Each section contains a snapshot image of the corresponding "Example Mapping graph.
 And a link to a GitHub tag that includes the solution code.

 P.S. try to solve the problem yourself before looking at the solution.